wksheehan/ella-app/README.md

 Ideally, we will have well-formed, up-to-date package-lock.json and yarn.lock files.
 This will ensure that whenever you pull new features that aren't yours, all you will need to do is run `yarn install` and `npm install` to get any packages that others installed on their machines.
 This is why maintaining the package-lock.json and yarn.lock files will be uber-important.

+## venv troubleshooting

+### pip packages and "module not found" errors
+If you have a "module not found error", it's likely because you need to install that package on the venv within your ella-app/api folder.
+To do this, open a new terminal window, navigate to your api folder, THEN run `source venv/bin/activate`.
+Then, run `pip install <package_listed_in_error>` to install that package.

+The list of packages that you will need to install using pip in your virtual environment can be found in the flask files (anything ending in .py).
+If you see an import statement in one of those files and suspect you haven't installed the package being imported, install it using pip on your start-api venv.